scribe-org/Scribe-iOS/README.md

 - Masculine nouns are colored blue 🟦 and marked with (M)
 - Neutral nouns are colored green 🟩 and marked with (N)
 - Plural nouns are colored orange 🟧 and marked with (PL)
-- Nouns meeting more than one of the above criteria are black ⬛ and marked with all forms
+- Nouns meeting more than one of the above criteria are black ⬛ and marked with all their forms

 Annotations are displayed once a user has typed a noun and pressed space or by pressing the `Scribe key` while a noun is selected.